arturo-lang/arturo/README.md

 ### Code is data.
 And data is code.

 Arturo can be used both as a data-interchange format and a programming language.
-Basically or data structures are valid code and all code can be represented as a data structure.
+Basically all data structures are valid code and all code can be represented as a data structure.
 Think of it as SDL/Json/YAML/XML combined with the power of Lisp - but without the... sea of opening and closing parentheses.

 ### Each statement returns a value